-Step 3: Mounting Instructions A CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!
+Step 2: Mounting Instructions CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!

-- 1. To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
-Write the "Replace by" date (10 years from initial power up) in permanent marker on the label.
-See Alarm Replacement section for additional information - 2.
-Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - 3.
-After selecting the proper location for your Smoke/CO Alarm, as described on Pages 8-10, and wiring the AC OUICK CONNECT harness as described in the WIRING INSTRUCTIONS (NOTE: AC power should be turned off at this stage), attach the mounting bracket to the electrical box.
-To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted.

-4. Pull the AC QUICK CONNECTOR through the center hole in
+- To help identify the date to replace the unit, write the "Replace by" date (10 years from initial power up) in permanent marker in the space provided on the side of the alarm.
+See Alarm Replacement section for additional information. - Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - 3.
+Selecting the proper location for your Smoke/CO Alarm, as described on Pages 8-10.
+To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted. - 4.
+Install the alarm on the mounting bracket and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm ratchets into place (this ratcheting function allows for aesthetic alignment).
+Note: The alarm will mount to the bracket in 4 positions (every 90 degrees). - 5.
+Remove the red cardboard from the battery compartment, install batteries, close battery door.